Fall2024CS584/Project1/README.md

 - **Handling Multi-output Regression**: Extend the code to support predicting multiple target variables.
 - **Advanced Encoding Techniques**: Use more sophisticated encoding techniques for high-cardinality categorical variables.

-### Summary:
-The implemented **ElasticNet** model is a versatile linear regression technique that combines both **Lasso** and **Ridge** regularization.
-It can be tuned to handle overfitting and perform feature selection.
-The code supports handling categorical features, evaluating performance with appropriate metrics, and tuning important parameters for optimal results.
-However, it has some limitations, such as handling sparse data and multi-target regression, which could be addressed with further improvements.